iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > Can't report as of today 12/06/21.
 In general app is OK but unable to add previous symptoms.
 When installed only basic information was required.
 There was not, and still isn't, a way of adding possible previous contracting the SARS-COV-2 COVID-19 virus.<br> :date: __2021-06-12 12:58:38__

 > I haven't been able to report for days because I can't get past the long Covid questionnaire.
 Please can you offer the option to say I haven't had Covid and close it, or allow me to skip the survey altogether so that I can tell you how I am.<br> :date: __2021-06-11 17:50:29__

-> What is going on.
-It asks me if I have had long Covid and there is no option to say No. The only option is Yes or unsure.
-A strange design choice for a survey.<br> :date: __2021-06-11 10:54:53__